wp-plugins/wordpress-vbulletin-threads/readme.txt

 The post content is fully customisable and uses standard vBulletin BBCode, as if you were posting from within your forum.

 Useful Links:

 * <a href="http://forums.whatniche.com/forumdisplay?f=39" title="WhatNiche Support">WhatNiche Support Forum</a>
 * <a href="http://www.whatniche.com/" title="WhatNiche">WhatNiche</a>
 * <a href="http://dev.whatniche.com/" title="Dev Page">Dev Page</a>

+*Support may also be available here on WordPress.org

 == Installation ==